Comparison between ALEPlot and ale packages

 ggplot2

-full absolute scale, centred on the median or mean, not on a scale
+on its full absolute scale, centred on the median or mean, not on a

-argument to [plot()], as we demonstrate.)
-We believe that such plots more easily interpretable. - In addition, there are numerous design choices to simply the function interface based on tidyverse design principles.
+, as we demonstrate.)
+We believe that median-centring makes plots more easily interpretable. - In addition, there are numerous design choices to simplify the function interface based on tidyverse design principles.

 One notable difference between the two packages is that the